 Special policies and guidelines apply for Foellinger Auditorium, Lincoln Hall Theater, Campus Instructional Facility and Gregory Hall 112.

-Contact Facility Management and Scheduling within the Office of the Registrar with any questions.
+Contact Facility Scheduling and Logistics within the Office of the Chancellor with any questions.

 Questions regarding risk assessment for special events and event or vendor insurance may be directed to the Office of Risk Management at 217-333-3113.